dscobol/Cobol-Code/GnuCOBOL/README.md

 - jcl: the scripts used to compile and run
 - spool: the printed output
 - tcbl: temporary COBOL output

+For the Indexed directory:
+- idata: not public: indexed datafiles

 For the DB2 directories:
-- docs: examples of the files needed to run the programs but are not shared(private)
+- docs: examples of the files needed to run the programs but are not public
-- p-sqlscripts: public versions of SQL DDL code
+- p-sqlscripts: public: versions of SQL DDL code
-- sql: non-public:the sql code to prep and bind the COBOL programs
+- sql: not public: the sql code to prep and bind the COBOL programs
-- SQLScripts: non-public: versions of the SQL DDL code.
+- SQLScripts: not public: versions of the SQL DDL code.

 AND for DB2 programs, there is a cmd file in jcl to compile and a different one in bin to run it.

 ### Why don't I see them?
-Only the following directories are pushed to GitHub: cpy, cbl, data, docs, p-sqlscripts and jcl.
+Only the following directories are pushed to GitHub:

+cbl, cpy, data, docs, jcl, and p-sqlscripts.

-The others are not because they are either binary, temporary or they contain usernames and passwords.
+The others are not public because they are either binary, temporary or they contain usernames and passwords.
+For examples of some of these, look in the docs directory.

-For the Indexed programs, there is a special idata directory just for the indexed datafiles, this is also not pushed.
-It's binary.